I believe my child is showing signs of oppositional defiant disorder (ODD) – How can I get them the help they need?

 • Blaming others for their behavior.

-If a child is displaying signs of ODD, a mental health care professional or child psychiatrist can make a diagnosis of ODD.
+If a child is displaying signs of ODD, a mental health care professional or child psychiatrist can make a diagnosis.
 They will observe the child’s behavior and speak with the child’s parents and teachers to learn more about the situation.
-A mental health professional will look to see if the behavior impacts negatively on the child’s education and social life, and if the behavior is not related to drug use or an unrelated mental health condition.
+A mental health professional will look to see if the behavior negatively impacts the child’s education and social life, and if the behavior is related to drug use or an unrelated mental health condition.

-To be diagnosed with ODD, a child must exhibit:
+To be diagnosed with ODD, a child must show:

 • Repeated anger and irritability.